ngaioKhauri/quest-submissions/README.md

         }
     }

-    pub fun createJacob(): Jacob { // there is 1 here let myJacob = Jacob() // there are 2 here
-        return myJacob // there is 1 here
+    pub fun createJacob(): @Jacob { // there is 1 here let myJacob <- create Jacob() // there are 2 here return <- myJacob // there is 1 here
     }
 }
 ```